Invoice Factoring: Best Companies & More Information

 Here are a few of the leading invoice factoring companies that may be a good fit for your business financing needs.

-One of the most prominent invoice factoring companies is BlueVine, an online lender focused on helping businesses with cash flow issues.
+BlueVine is one of the most prominent invoice factoring companies.
+The online lender focuses on helping businesses with cash flow issues.
 BlueVine invoice factoring has the following features:

 - Simple, transparent terms and agreements